DVDGNM99/Python-assignments-main/day 02/README.md

 It is the mode used when typing directly into the Python interpreter or a Jupyter Notebook.
 This approach is useful for testing and quick exploration.

 ---

-## Folder Structure

-- in_class_exercises/ – Scripts and notebooks created during the lesson.
-- homework/ – Assignments and additional practice problems to complete independently.

----